-I think now more than ever this sort of understanding is essential.
-For me it’s very special when the US is able to act in a way that reflects values that genuinely touches people.
+I think now more than ever, this sort of understanding is essential.
+For me, it’s very special when the US can act in a way that reflects values that genuinely touch people.
 I very much enjoyed that.

-I always keep my eye on core political interests that we have and at the center of this is the defence relationship.
-For example, on Monday I’ll be going with the president Nausėda to Pabradė, where we have an American battalion.
+I always keep my eye on the core political interests that we have, and at the centre of this is the defence relationship.
+For example, on Monday, I’ll be going with president Nausėda to Pabradė, where we have an American battalion.

 There are symbolic components of what I do, and then the nuts and bolts of specific policy issues that we work on all the time with a strong embassy team at work, the military, other State Department diplomats and our local staff, which I manage all the time.

-At this point, we didn’t know what was going to happen again but I think it was important that the United States say thank you to them and some of the most touching stories I’ve heard since I’ve been here were from people who’d been in emergency rooms and doctors.
-Then there are lots of business lunches and things like that and a lot of that is just a way to bring people here.
+At this point, we didn’t know what was going to happen again, but I think it was important that the United States say thank you to them, and some of the most touching stories I’ve heard since I’ve been here were from people who’d been in emergency rooms and doctors.
+Then there are lots of business lunches and things like that, which is just a way to bring people here.
 Hopefully, they like our food.

 VP: …especially ice cream.

 Ambassador: Yes.
 Well, there’s a story with my ice cream, too, I’ll tell you.
-But it’s all about forming relationships, personal relationships that you can then use in ways that promote common interests.
-Like last weekend, I went to Visaginas to the country music festival.
+But it’s all about forming personal relationships that you can then use to promote common interests.
+Like last weekend, when I went to Visaginas to the country music festival.

 VP: Sounds like a good balance.

-Ambassador: It’s all kind of air when you’ve done what I do for a long period of time.
-You understand it and you know ultimately what we’re trying to do.
+Ambassador: It’s all kinds of air when you’ve done what I do for a long period of time.
+You understand it, and you know ultimately what we’re trying to do.
 A lot of it is about relationships, on a very senior level, on a high level, and then, more broadly—with all people.

-VP: Since you mentioned ice cream, I was impressed by the diverse set of hobbies you have.
+VP: Since you mentioned ice cream, I was so impressed by your diverse hobbies.
 Can you elaborate on your passions in life?
 What do you love doing?

-I can’t say that every day I look forward to getting up and going into work and being in my office.
-But every once in a while you can make a difference on issues related to human rights; issues related to how we can change society for the better, things that really do compel me personally.
+I can’t say that every day I look forward to getting up and going to work and being in my office.
+But every once in a while, you can make a difference on issues related to human rights, issues related to how we can change society for the better, things that really do compel me personally.

-It’s what kept me in my career even in times when it was rough.
+It’s what kept me in my career, even in times when it was rough.
 It’s what’s propelled me; it’s the core.
 Also, I’m obsessed with what’s happening with the world and with American politics.
-I’m not a politician, but I work a lot with them, so I’m obsessed with that as well.
+I’m not a politician, but I work a lot with them, so I’m also obsessed with that.

-With things that drive me, it depends on any given time but I do a lot of photography.
+With things that drive me, it depends at any given time, but I do a lot of photography.
 Years ago, I did lots of art classes and drawing.
-I did painting too but painting is just so messy.
-I mean, I’m not a neat person and so I just end up with oil everywhere, on me, and more on me than on the canvas.
+I did painting, too, but painting is just so messy.
+I’m not a neat person, so I end up with oil everywhere, on me, and more on me than on the canvas.

 When I was in the Sinai desert, I first bought a nice camera and did some photography there.
-More or less 15 years ago I started doing photography and found out that I was actually not bad at it.
+More or less 15 years ago I started photography and discovered that I was not bad at it.
 I’m always looking for some creative outlet, either through cooking or something else.

-So last year, when I had Linas Linkevičius over, and he was Foreign Minister, the first time I had him for lunch at my house, we made shrimp and grits.
+So last year, when I had Linas Linkevičius over, and he was Foreign Minister, we made shrimp and grits the first time I had him for lunch at my house.
 All very American, and I served this Saffron ice cream and told him that I had made it.

 VP: Do you have all the necessary equipment?

 Ambassador: I do.
-Although at the embassy and residence kitchens there’s a fancy ice cream maker.
-But until I came here, I mostly used this ice cream maker that’s only 50 euros.
-It’s a Cuisinart one and it shows up if you look at the lists of the best ice cream makers.
+Although there’s a fancy ice cream maker at the embassy and residence kitchen.
+But until I came here, I mostly used this ice cream maker that was only 50 euros.
+It’s a Cuisinart one, and it shows up if you look at the lists of the best ice cream makers.
 This one always shows up at the top of them.
-But you have to freeze the canister and you can’t just sort of, plug it in.
+But you have to freeze the canister, and you can’t just plug it in.

-So, I’ve often done it with just this ice cream maker but I became really obsessed with different kinds of ice cream—their styles, ingredients, textures.
-So you can’t just sort of put milk in, you have to do a lot of things to make it have the right texture.
+So, I’ve often done it with just this ice cream maker, but I became really obsessed with different kinds of ice cream—their styles, ingredients, and textures.
+So you can’t just put milk in; you have to do a lot of things to make it have the right texture.

-I became obsessed with ice cream, and the process of making it.
+I became obsessed with ice cream and the process of making it.
 This made me very popular at dinner parties in Washington, DC.
 I would get invitations just so I would bring ice cream.
-But then, I don’t make it for myself because if I did, it would be dangerous.
+But then, I don’t make it for myself because it would be dangerous if I did.

-I make it usually when people are coming, and typically, I do most of the work the day before.
-In the morning, before I’m going to serve it, I churn it and put the mass into the freezer for a few hours, so it’s still soft and it’s really fresh.
+I usually make it when people are coming, and typically, I do most of the work the day before.
+In the morning, before serving it, I churn it and put the mass into the freezer for a few hours, so it’s still soft and fresh.

-VP: When was your very first time in Vilnius and what was your very first impression of the city?
+VP: When was your first time in Vilnius, and what was your first impression of the city?

-Ambassador: Oh, my first time in Vilnius was actually, I think in 2008.
-I was in Washington and I was the director for Nordic and Baltic affairs at the State Department, so this is my region.
-I came when I guess John Cloud was the Ambassador and I stayed in the old town.
+Ambassador: Oh, my first time in Vilnius was, I think, in 2008.
+I was in Washington, and I was the director for Nordic and Baltic affairs at the State Department, so this is my region.
+I came when John Cloud was the Ambassador, and I stayed in the old town.

 VP: By now, as you’ve travelled so much, do you find it easier to make a new place feel like home?

-But every place I’ve gone to, I’ve made a new life for myself and made lots of friends outside of work because I think that’s really important.
-If it’s just work friends, you’re just sitting there, talking all day and all night about the same stuff.
-So I made a point of establishing a life outside of work everywhere I’ve gone and I’ve made tremendous friendships that truly stayed with me throughout my life and that’s happened here as well.
+But in every place I’ve gone to, I’ve made a new life for myself and made lots of friends outside of work because I think that’s really important.
+If it’s work friends, you’re just sitting there, talking all day and all night about the same stuff.
+So I made a point of establishing a life outside of work everywhere I’ve gone, and I’ve made tremendous friendships that truly stayed with me throughout my life, and that’s happened here as well.

 The pandemic was hard.
 I’d say my most difficult time here was when I got here in January of last year.
-I went back to Washington for a conference and when we returned to Vilnius, they had to shut down the embassy for two months.
-The quarantine was very rigid because none of us knew what this pandemic was and so I was here during a great time of year in a big house, in a place where I didn’t know a lot of people and didn’t even know my colleagues yet.
+I went back to Washington for a conference, and when we returned to Vilnius, they had to shut down the embassy for two months.
+The quarantine was very rigid because none of us knew what this pandemic was, so I was here during a great time of year in a big house, where I didn’t know a lot of people and didn’t even know my colleagues yet.